ceedee666/erp_scp_end_2_end/docs/rqk_overview.md

 The RQK application consists of the following SAP Cloud Platform components:

-* A SAP Fiori application
+* Two SAP Fiori application.
+One for the internal users and one for the customers.
-* A database and services build using the [SAP Cloud Platform Programming Model](https://cap.cloud.sap/docs/)
+* A database and services build using the [SAP Cloud Platform Programming Model](https://cap.cloud.sap/docs/).
 * A workflow build using different SAP Cloud Platform services.

 The following process is implemented using these components: